 |Germany – Frankfurt – 3||82.91 Mbps||69.43 Mbps||101|

-ExpressVPN offered incredible speed on its US servers.
-The servers in the United States or within the 4000 kilometres range dropped our download speeds up to 15%.
+ExpressVPN offers incredible speed on its local servers.
+The servers in Canada or within the 4000 kilometres range dropped our download speeds by up to 15%.
 Since a VPN passes your traffic through a tunnel and encrypts it, most VPN servers reduce your speeds by a significant number but not ExpressVPN.

-The first test we conducted was on the US – New York server using our 100 Mbps connection and got the following speeds:
+The first test we conducted was on the Canada – Montreal server using our 100 Mbps connection and got the following speeds:

 |Download Speed||88.27 Mbps (12% drop)|